ak4900/WDXpeak-Note/fastcode/question_set.md

 + How do threads communicate with each other?
 + What is the caveat in synchronizing threads in a thread block?

+## Module 3.2

++ What are the three ways to improve execution throughput?
++ When to use SOA vs AOS?
++ What is memory coalescing?
+When to use it?
+Why is it important?
++ What is shared memory?
+How to use it?
++ What is memory bank conflict?
+How to work around it?
++ What is branch divergence?
++ How to optimize for instruction mix?
++ What is occupancy?
+How to model/measure it?
++ How to use the code profiler with CUDA?